HL7/cql/input/pages/02-authorsguide.md

 If either or both arguments are [.kw]#null#, the result is [.kw]#null#.

-For a detailed set of examples of calculating time intervals, please refer to link:15-h-timeintervalcalculations.html[Appendix H - Time Interval Calculation Examples].
+For a detailed set of examples of calculating time intervals, please refer to [Appendix H - Time Interval Calculation Examples](15-h-timeintervalcalculations.html).

 [[timing-and-interval-operators]]
 === Timing and Interval Operators